percona/pmm/source/install/aws.rst

 After you add your new instance it will take some time to initialize it.
-When the AWS console reports that the instance is now in a running state, you many continue with configuration of |pmm-server|.
+When the AWS console reports that the instance is now in a running state, you many continue with configuration of PMM Server.

 .. note::